bad63r/dotfiles/pacman/README.md

 # My /etc/pacman.conf

-Basically it is the same configuration as default just added options ILoveCandy and color in # Misc options.
+Basically it is the same configuration as default just added options ILoveCandy and color in # Misc options...